 The Mediation Brief: Once a mediator is chosen, the parties submit to the mediator copies of briefs and exhibits that they may have filed in court or may have created for the mediator.
 A mediation brief is a central tool for the mediator to understand the factual, legal, and practical issues affecting settlement.
 An effective mediation brief includes a concise statement of material facts, applicable law, damages, and settlement expectations, wrapped in a historical overview of the case.

 In-person mediation session: The mediation is held in an office, usually provided by the mediator, not in the courthouse.
 The parties, their lawyers, and the mediator attend the session.
-The typical length of a mediation is less than one day.
+The typical length of mediation is less than one day.

 Joint meetings: Mediation in a complex case typically begins with all parties, their attorneys, and occasionally experts assembled for a joint meeting to present the facts and legal arguments to the other parties, attorneys, and the mediator.